-The Atlas considers the rights of RBMs in relation to four policy areas: the legal status of RBMs; RBM rights in public schools; spiritual care in prisons, health facilities and armed forces; and religious symbols.
-Data on four other policy areas (denominational schools, marriage and family, media, meeting and worship places) will be uploaded in the coming months.
+The Atlas considers the rights of RBMs in relation to five policy areas: RBM rights in public schools; spiritual assistance in prisons, healthcare facilities and the army; legal status of RBMs; religious/belief symbols; and marriage and family.
+Data on three other policy areas (denominational schools, media, meeting and worship places) will be uploaded in the coming months.

 The key findings resulting from the whole research are shown below; those pertaining to each policy area are shown on the specific page.